Sinus infection symptoms, causes, and when antibiotics are actually needed. Learn the difference between viral and bacterial sinusitis.

 When antibiotics are appropriate, amoxicillin or amoxicillin-clavulanate is the recommended first-line treatment for most adults.
 The typical course lasts five to ten days depending on symptom severity and response.
 For patients with a penicillin allergy, alternatives such as doxycycline or a respiratory fluoroquinolone may be considered.
 Your provider will choose the narrowest-spectrum antibiotic that is likely to be effective, which helps minimize side effects and reduces the risk of antibiotic resistance.

-Taking antibiotics when they are not needed carries real risks.
-Unnecessary antibiotic use contributes to the growing public health crisis of antibiotic-resistant bacteria, and it exposes you to potential side effects including diarrhea, yeast infections, allergic reactions, and disruption of your gut microbiome.
-If your provider determines that your sinus infection is most likely viral, it is not a dismissal of your symptoms.
-It means that supportive care and time will help you recover more safely than an antibiotic would.
+If your provider decides your sinus infection is most likely viral, that is not a dismissal of your symptoms.
+It means supportive care and time will help you recover more safely than an antibiotic would.

 Home Remedies That Help